I have spent more time with this than I ever spent time with my pug (for those of you asking who’s the gf, its the dog)

 Step 4: Next go to Administrative Templates, then Network, and lastly QoS Packet Scheduler.
 Once you’re here click on Limit reservable bandwidth

 Step 5: Now in the new window that comes up, all you have to do is just two things.
-First choose Enabled and then change the Bandwidth limit (%) to 100.
+First choose Enabled and then change the Bandwidth limit (%) from 100 to 0.

 Step 6: Make sure that you Apply these new changes that you just made and then click on OK.

 That’s it! 🙂

 Gift this monster guide for your family & friends and you’ll make their day. 😀